 Are you new to the Kitchen?
 If so, there’s something you should know about my recipe videos.
 I do this little thing called “silent-film mode”, so if you like what you see, I hope you’ll subscribe to my YouTube channel!

-WHAT DO I NEED TO MAKE HOMEMADE MEATBALLS?
+WHAT INGREDIENTS DO YOU NEED TO MAKE MEATBALLS?

 Whenever I make meatballs and burgers, there’s always a simple formula I follow: